Jessica Alves: Biography

 As of January 2018, Alves has spent just over £500,000 undergoing 103 cosmetic procedures, including injections, 51 of which were plastic surgeries.
 Alves has undergone liposuction, had gel filler injected into shoulders, biceps, and triceps, applies minoxidil topically, has had hair implants and a number of facelifts, wears tinted contact lenses, and has had twelve rhinoplasties.
 Her first plastic surgery was at the age of 17 to remove gynecomastia.
 Her first nose job was when she was 19, As of March 2020, she has spent an estimated £650,000 on 60 operations to emulate a Barbie doll.
 Alves recounted that pre-transition she tried to compensate for her lack of masculine tendencies by trying to look more so through the surgeries, "I'd always felt feminine and when I struggled to be manly with my personality, I decided to make my appearance as masculine as possible instead, ...
 But no matter how much I looked like Ken nothing eased the pain of being Barbie inside."

 In August 2018, Alves appeared on the UK television show Celebrity Big Brother as a celebrity housemate.
 After using the n-word in a conversation about the type of sexual partner she preferred, Alves was given a final warning by producers that if she repeated the offensive language she would be evicted from the house.
 The incident garnered over 1,000 complaints to regulator Ofcom.
 After an unspecified "incident", Alves was expelled from the show in the early hours of the morning on the tenth day.

 In March 2019, Alves released a song with Italian plastic surgeon Giacomo Urtis called "Plastic World".

 In January 2020, Alves came out as transgender after three months of living in privacy.
-She shared that she had always been depressed and felt that as risky as more surgeries were, she needed to transition or she would die.
+She shared that she had always been depressed and felt that, as risky as more surgeries were, she needed to transition or she would die.
 She underwent both breast augmentation and vaginoplasty.
-During the COVID-19 coronavirus pandemic she was separated from her family but reunited with them in June.
+During the early COVID-19 pandemic, she was separated from her family but reunited with them in June.
 In July 2020, Alves announced that she had changed her name to Jessica.
-In August her father died.
-He had long been worried about Jessica dying from a surgery, but they remained close.
+In August 2020, her father died.
+He had long been worried about Jessica dying from a surgery; they remained close nevertheless.

+In 2024, Jessica expressed that she desires a sapiosexual relationship.